jjfalcon/nocode/README.md

 * [Tonify API](https://deepai.org/machine-learning-model/toonify) Turn a photo of any face into a cartoon instantly with artificial intelligence

 ## TODO
+* [Building a startup is HARD](https://twitter.com/angezanetti/status/1488541319425372162?s=12) Meet 30 helpful tools I use every day to make this a bit easier.
 * [Stacks for nocode](https://twitter.com/thenocodepro/status/1469051175248957446?s=27)
   * SAZ: @softr_io @airtable @zapier
   * GAZ (jazz): @glideapps @airtable @zapier